 The rear of both Wild 1 and Wild 2 are fitted with a cabinet which comprises of a slide out serving tray, refrigerator, drawers that hold mugs, wine glasses, drinking glasses, plates and cutlery.
 Containers for cookies and other equipment are stored in the compartment on the left.

 A Range Rover - what can we say?
 This vehicle is will accommodate two guests and features black leather upholstery as well as all of the normal Range Rover options.
-We will use this vehicle for airport pickups / city tours, and day safaris.
+We use this vehicle for airport pickups / city tours, and day safaris.

 Our latest vehicle – a mini-coach that will have seating for up to eleven guests.
 This is newly arrived and will be customised over the next couple of months.
 As it will be a “safari” vehicle, it will be fully fitted with a refrigerator and all the necessary picnic equipment.
 Please watch this space for updates re the additions to this vehicle…